Little Rock Birth Injury Lawyers

 Protecting the rights of the tiniest victims of medical negligence throughout Arkansas

-At the Little Rock injury firm of Bailey & Greer, our birth injury lawyers are here to fight for justice on behalf of our smallest clients.
+At the Little Rock personal injury firm of Bailey & Greer, our birth injury lawyers are here to fight for justice on behalf of our smallest clients.
 If a preventable medical mistake was the cause of your child’s injuries, you are welcome to call and schedule a consultation where you can discuss your case and discover the legal options available to you.

 Is a birth injury the same as a birth defect?